POL 11.35.01 - Code of Student Conduct

 The definition of misconduct at NC State is set forth in this Code in order to give students general notice of prohibited conduct and is not designed to define misconduct in exhaustive terms.

-The Code applies to all students as defined in section 2.12 above.
-The University may initiate a disciplinary action against a student who violates this Code or other applicable University policies, regulations or rules, federal, state or local law regardless of the actions taken by civil or criminal authorities or private litigants.
+The Code applies to all students as defined in the Procedures.
+The university may initiate a disciplinary action against a student alleged to have violated the Code or other applicable University policies, regulations or rules, or federal, state or local law regardless of the actions taken by civil or criminal authorities or private litigants.
+Unless otherwise prohibited by law, this Code also applies to students outside a specific term, such as summer, and may cover those not currently enrolled but still eligible to seek a degree.

-5.2.1 A student group or organization and its officers may be held collectively or individually responsible for violations of this Code.
-Student groups and organizations may be charged with violations of the Code without regard to whether members of such groups or organizations are individually charged with violations arising from the same incidents.
+5.4.1 A Student Group/Organization and its officers may be held collectively or individually responsible for violations of the Code.
+Student groups/organizations may be charged with violations of the Code without regard to whether members of such groups/organizations are individually charged with violations arising from the same incident.

-5.2.2 A position of leadership in a student group or organization entails responsibility.
-Student officers cannot knowingly permit, condone or acquiesce in any violation of this Code by the group or organization.
+5.4.2 A position of leadership in a Student Group/Organization comes with an expectation of responsibility.
+Student officers or leaders cannot knowingly permit, condone or acquiesce in any violation of the Code by the group/organization.

-5.2.3 The officers or leaders or any identifiable representative for a student group or organization may be directed by the Director, Office of Student Conduct, to take appropriate action designed to prevent or end violation of this Code by the group or organization.
-Failure to make reasonable efforts to comply with the Director’s directive shall be considered a violation of this Code, both by the officers, leaders, or representative for the group or organization and by the group or organization itself.
+5.4.3 The officers or leaders or any identifiable representative for a Student Group/Organization may be required by the Director to take appropriate action designed to address the violation of the Code or to prevent its recurrence by the Student Group/Organization.
+Failure to comply with the Director’s directive shall be considered a violation of the Code, both by the officers, leaders, or representative for the Student Group/Organization and by the Student Group/Organization itself.

-Students in certain categories may also be subject to other University conduct codes.
-For example, students who are enrolled in the Graduate School, the College of Veterinary Medicine, student athletes, ROTC, or students who live in residence halls may be subject to additional standards of behavior.
+Students in certain categories may also be subject to other University behavioral standards.
+For example, students who are enrolled in the Graduate School, the College of Veterinary Medicine, student athletes, ROTC, or students who live in university housing may be subject to additional standards of behavior.

 6. STANDARDS OF CLASSROOM BEHAVIOR

-The primary responsibility for managing the classroom environment rests with the faculty.
-Students who engage in any prohibited or unlawful acts, including those expressly prohibited by the instructor as a means of establishing classroom expectations, which result in disruption of a class, may be directed by the faculty member or University Police to leave the class for the remainder of the class period.
-If a disruptive student refuses to leave when the instructor tells him or her to do so, the instructor shall avoid a potential or actual altercation by leaving the classroom and calling University Police to remove the student.
-Longer suspensions from a class, or disenrollment on disciplinary grounds, must be preceded by a disciplinary conference or hearing via Extraordinary Intervention Procedures as described in the Student Discipline Procedures.
-This provision is not designed to be used as a means to punish differing academic interpretations of course content, but to address behavior that is contrary to or disruptive within the educational environment.
+The primary responsibility for managing the classroom environment, whether in-person or online, rests with the faculty.
+Students who engage in any unlawful acts or behaviors which result in disruption of a class, may be directed by the faculty member or University Police to leave the class for the remainder of the class period.
+If a disruptive student refuses to leave when the faculty member tells them to do so, the faculty member should call University Police to remove the student.
+This provision regarding classroom behavior is not to be used to punish students with differing academic interpretations of course content or viewpoint, but to address behavior that is disruptive within the educational environment, including impact to other students.

 8. ACADEMIC MISCONDUCT

-All members of the University community, students, faculty and staff, share the responsibility and authority to challenge and make known to the appropriate authority acts of apparent academic misconduct.
+All members of the University community, students, faculty and other employees, have the responsibility to report Academic Misconduct to the appropriate authority.

-Definitions regarding academic misconduct are set forth in writing in order to give students general notice of prohibited conduct.
-They should be read broadly and are not designed to define academic misconduct in exhaustive terms.
-If a student is in doubt regarding any matter relating to the standards of academic integrity in a given course or on a given assignment, that student shall consult with the faculty member responsible for the course before presenting the work.
+Definitions regarding Academic Misconduct are set forth in writing in order to give students general notice of prohibited conduct.
+They should be read broadly and are not designed to define Academic Misconduct in exhaustive terms.
+Attempts to commit acts prohibited by the Code may also be addressed through the conduct process.
+If a student is in doubt regarding any matter relating to the standards of academic integrity in a given course or on a given assignment, that student must consult with the faculty member responsible for the course before presenting the work.

 8.1 Aiding and Abetting